 The road climbs to the village of Barèges which has mutated into a ski station and after a short respite in the gradient the road rises again all the way to the top at 2115m.

-Unless you drive to Luz you will approach by the one road that rises from the town of Argelès-Gazost up the valley of the Gave de Pau.
-This 18km road climbs and uses a series of tunnels, it is scenic in places but full of traffic and saps some energy.
+Unless you drive to Luz you will approach by the one road that leaves the town of Argelès-Gazost and rises up the valley of the Gave de Pau.
+This 18km road climbs via a series of tunnels, it is scenic in places but full of traffic and saps some energy.

 Victor Hugo described the town of Luz as “lit by sunlight and lively.”
 The weather is not guaranteed but it is a busy place.
 It’s tempting to start fast, who wants to be seen struggling by the locals?
 But the slope will quickly tame any ambitions.
 The road is long and rather than winching your way up the face of a cliff like Alpe d’Huez here you are climbing up the Bastan valley.
 Helpful signs countdown the kilometres and advise on the gradient but they take their time and for those grinding up or on a bad day can pass slowly and bring nothing but bad news.